 “We do,” he answers.
 “That personal stash is a critical barometer of how well the nation — and, to a degree, the world — is doing.”

 Not so.
 Billionaire wealth is a measure of how well billionaires are doing, but also a jarring reminder of how poorly the rest of us, and the planet itself, are doing.
 With greed run amok, the pursuit of corporate profits by these titans of business has yielded a legacy of life-altering climate change, reckless natural resource depletion, mountains and oceans of hazardous waste, and shameful environmental degradation, all the while inflicting suffering, deprivation, inequity, and social injustice upon the rest of the population.
 No need to roll out a detailed bill of particulars here and now.
 We are already saturated with frightening reminders that we are caught in an accelerating vortex of destructive forces, unleashed in the pursuit of financial gain.
-Meanwhile, billionaires flourish while the planet gasps for air in extremis.
+Meanwhile, billionaires flourish while the planet, in extremis, gasps for air.